Note: Application deadlines for 2018 Illinois Speaks micro-grants are February 15, June 15, and September 15.

 The deadlines for Vision, Action, and Multiplier Grants are January 15, May 15, and September 15.

-The deadlines for Illinois Speaks Micro-Grants are February 15, (event must start on or after March 15) June 15, (event must start on or after July 15) July 15, (event must start on or after August 15th), and September 15 (event must start on or after October 15th).
+The deadlines for Illinois Speaks Micro-Grants are February 15, (event must start on or after March 15) June 15, (event must start on or after July 15), and September 15 (event must start on or after October 15th).

 In the case of all Grants categories, we make ourselves available to review grant applications or a list of project ideas, before proposals are submitted.
 We request that you send in drafts, or a menu of ideas, at least a full month before the deadline.
 Do so by emailing Mark Hallett at email@example.com.